charslaw/Pando/docs/serializers.md

 Pando provides several built in primitive serializers for a number of dotnet types, including numeric types, enums, date/time related types, and strings.

+## What counts as a Node and what counts as a Primitive Data Type?

+Primitive data types are simple, atomic data that cannot meaningfully be broken down into smaller data.
+Nodes are containers of data, whether that be other nodes or primitive data.
+See [Data Organization](data-organization.md) for more information.

 ## Pando Serializer Source Generator